arkadius/micro-burn/README.md

 For a bridge with Angular was used [lift-ng](https://github.com/joescii/lift-ng).<br>
 Charts where drawed in [rickshaw](https://github.com/shutterstock/rickshaw).<br>

 micro-burn is a microservice.
-It does mean, that it integrates with 3rd-part tools by REST API.
+It integrates with 3rd-part tools by REST API.
 Application uses event souring – in the date folder there are kept: initially fetched board state, last (snapshot state) and task events in CSV format.
-It does mean, that application will show only changes which were collected during its run.
-All archive changes will be unavailable.
+Application will show only changes which were collected during its run.
+All other changes will be unavailable.

 # License